scotteratigan/TrainSchedule/README.md

 # TrainSchedule
-Create a train schedule display based on user input.
-Store train data in a firebase database.
+Creates a train schedule display based on user input.
+Stores the train data in a firebase database for later retrieval.